 At one point, I discovered coconut oil and coconut milk.
 The breakfast smoothies evolved to being made of eggs and coconut milk with berries, and eventually only coconut milk, berries and stevia.
 This period lasted several years until we moved on to cold pressed green juice with coconut milk; it was two thirds juice and one third milk.
 We also did this for several years until about two years ago when our son left for university, at which point we dropped having breakfast entirely to allow for a daily overnight fasting period of about 16 hours from after dinner to lunchtime.

-In 2014, food intolerance testing showed that all three of us were intolerant to eggs; we removed them from our diet.
+Food intolerance testing in 2014 showed that all three of us were intolerant to eggs; we removed them from our diet.
 My wife and I had the most and our son the least intolerances; this was not surprising given we were a lot older than him.
 It also showed my wife and I were intolerant to most dairy products; we removed them from our diet.
 We were also intolerant to grains: both highly intolerant to wheat, and then I, in addition, somewhat less so to barley, malt, and quinoa—we ate quinoa almost daily for years as our son was growing up.
 He, although not intolerant to dairy or wheat, was intolerant to almonds, pistachios, and brazil nuts.
 (Here are my test results, if you’re interested.)

 Imagine: vegetarian for 20 years, with a diet during these two decades from teenage hood to middle adult hood consisting primarily of wheat and grain products, beans, cheese and yogurt, eggs and nuts.
 Of course, also plenty of sweet fruit, starchy vegetables, and salads, as with is true for most vegetarians.
 But the bulk, both in volume and in calories, was from grain products, cheese, and eggs.
 The shocker for me was that the food intolerance test painted the profile of a meat-eater: if you remove grains, dairy, and eggs, what is left is animal flesh, vegetables and fruits.